You Applied Early Decision and Got Deferred–What Can You Do?

 - Reassess.
 Ask yourself: ia this school is really the first choice?
 Would you still commit, even if you do not receive enough financial aid to cover your costs?
 Have other schools become more attractive in light of your deferred status?
 The most successful college applicants create as many opportunities as they can.

 - Take advantage of optional interviews.
 If the school offers you the opportunity to interview with the admissions offices, or local alumni , take it.
 This is a chance to add to your case for admission or, at the very least, to learn more about the school.

 - Consider a later entry.
 Some schools, including Cornell, Duke, the University of Florida and the University of Georgia, offer the opportunity for first-year students to enter in January instead of September.

-I have read comments from education writers and admissions experts that a deferred applicant’s chances of getting accepted are less than they were under Early Decision.
-I believe this to a point: if you were expecting merit-based or need-based aid or ranked in the lower half (but not the bottom quarter) of the pool, your chances are probably not as great.
+I have read comments from education writers and admissions experts that state that a deferred applicant’s chances of getting accepted are less than they were under Early Decision.
+I believe this to a point.
+If you were expecting merit-based or need-based aid or ranked in the lower half of the pool, your chances are probably not as great.
 If your grades and test scores were competitive, you needed no financial aid or had a “hook,” then you should not give up hope.

 Need help on the journey to college?
 Contact me at firstname.lastname@example.org or call me at 609-406-0062.

 Want to know more about me?
 Check out these podcasts!

 Listen to my talk, College Is A Learning AND Living Community, hosted by Dr. Cynthia Colon from Destination YOUniversity on Voice of America Radio!